 Weight regain after bariatric surgery is often accompanied by worsening of the comorbid conditions such as hypertension, diabetes mellitus, dyslipidemia, sleep apnea.
 The overall quality of life reduces as the patient regains the already lost weight and the risk of death rises as the weight increases.

 Weight regain after bariatric procedure depends on the type of procedure.
 While patients who had duodenal switch hardly regain weight, almost all patients who had intra-gastric balloon device placement will regain at least some of the lost weight after the removal of the balloon.
-Nevertheless, even among patients with the same bariatric procedure, it is difficult to predict those that will regain weight.
-The following are the causes of weight regain:

-Pouch dilatation
+Pouch Dilatation

 Reducing the stomach capacity is one of the major mechanisms of inducing weight loss by most bariatric surgeries.
 While the stomach is reduced to a tubular structure (approximately 10-20% of its original size) in gastric sleeve surgery, a pouch of about 30mls capacity is created to serve as the functioning stomach (with the remaining larger portion rendered useless) in gastric bypass surgery.
 A similar mechanism is used in gastric banding by partitioning the stomach into a smaller functioning upper part and a larger lower part that only serve as a conduit.
 In intra-gastric balloon device, the placement of the balloon reduces the space within the stomach leading to early satiety.